john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

 ============ 1 failed in 0.03s ============
 ```

-Right, so we had a unit test and we had 100% "code coverage".
-But we failed to test 3 important concepts in our code, so we missed a couple of different bugs.
+Whoops.
+We had a unit test.
+And we had 100% "code coverage".
+But we failed to test the 3 important concepts in our code, so we missed that our function had multiple bugs.

 ### Fixing this Mess: Test-Driven Development